Elopement vs. Wedding: What’s the Difference?

 Guests

-When you have a wedding with more than 20 guests, you will need to have some structural things in place.
+When you have a wedding with more than 20 guests, which includes a huge family member from both sides, friends, and relatives, you will need to have some structural things in place.
 It requires having more of a schedule for your day and having things in place like a venue that can hold that many people, transportation, and entertainment for your guests.

 An elopement has 20 or fewer guests or no guests at all.
 This essentially means you can do whatever you want.
 If you only have 4 guests, you could get married in a beautiful mountain meadow with your guests standing around you.
 You won’t need chairs or any special venues.
 It’s much more free-flowing.